natewallis/scummsocket/README.md

 # Engine

-A Scumm file format parser written in Elixir for future consumption by UI
+A Scumm file format parser written in Elixir for future consumption by client.

+The goal is have have Monkey Island playable via a browser.

+Another possibility would be to write a text client to interact with the engine.

 ## Standalone